 There are many distinguished African American veterans interred at the cemetery, such as Army Brigadier General Benjamin O. Davis, Sr., the first African American General in the regular Army and in the U.S. Armed Forces, and his son, Air Force General Benjamin O. Davis Jr., commander of the World War II Tuskegee Airmen.

 In addition to notable grave sites, the cemetery is home to Arlington House, the Greek revival style mansion that was once the home of Robert E. Lee and his family.
-The historic site is currently undergoing renovations to improve the visitor experience and will reopen in the summer of 2020.
 Visitors will able to peer into the slave quarters and learn about the experience of the Syphax family, who served the Custis and Lee families and were one of the most influential slave families in Arlington at that time.

 The Washington Boulevard bridge over Columbia Pike is named Freedman's Village Bridge, honoring the story of the village of former slaves established by the government during the Civil War era.
 Eager and hardworking residents established businesses and institutions that resulted in community longevity.
 The site of Freedman’s Village is now located within Arlington National Cemetery.